-Assessment decision Criteria The undergraduate nursing student has consistently Achieved demonstrated the achievement of all of the Domains of Competence as per NMBI and demonstrates safe practice.
-The undergraduate nursing student has not consistently Not achieved demonstrated the achievement of all the Domains of Not acmeved Competence as per NMBI and/or demonstrates unsafe practice.
+Assessment decision Criteria The undergraduate nursing student has consistently demonstrated Achieved the achievement of all the Domains of Competence as per NMBI and demonstrates safe practice.
+The undergraduate nursing student has not consistently Not achieved demonstrated the achievement of all the Domains of Competence as per NMBI and/or demonstrates unsafe practice.